Jump to:Page Content

 The program allows students pursuing a Master in International Affairs or a Master in Development Studies at the institute to attend HKS during their second and final year to earn a Mid-Career Master in Public Administration degree.
 Students who complete the program requirements for both schools will earn two master’s degrees in two years rather than three if they attended the programs consecutively.

 Candidates must be admitted to HKS and to the Graduate Institute, Geneva, and meet their respective eligibility criteria and application deadlines.
 Admission to one program does not guarantee admission to the other.
-Applicants have the option to apply to both schools before enrolling at either institution, or to apply to HKS during their first year at the institute.
-Students will spend their first year at the institute and their second year at HKS.
+Students who are admitted to the dual degree program will spend their first year at the institute and their second year at HKS.

 Current HKS students are not eligible to enroll at the Graduate Institute, Geneva through this program.